 While a lot of manga is heavy genre fiction with a focus on action and fun, Goodnight Punpun is the perfect manga for readers of literary fiction.

-It is an intensely smart and deep manga that stands shoulder-to-shoulder with the giants of classic literature.
+It is an intensely smart and deep manga that stands shoulder-to-shoulder with the giants of classic literature (a rather lofty but thrilling place to start reading manga).

 Our friend Jamie wrote an incredible essay on the genius of Goodnight Punpun which explores the writing and art of this manga in exquisite and fascinating detail.
 Check it out if you want to know more.